vmware-tanzu-labs/yaml-overlay-tool/docs/sections/instructionsFileTemplating.md

 Prior to processing your instructions file, if the `-f` or `--values-file` parameter is passed, the templated instructions will be rendered.
 If the template fails to produce valid YAML, the instructions will fail to be read and an error will occur.

-See the [Example CLI usage](exampleUsage.md#provide-variable-values-to-a-templated-instructions-file) for example usage.
+See the [Example CLI usage](exampleUsage.md#provide-variable-values-to-a-templated-instructions-file) page for an example.

 [Back to Table of contents](../index.md)